samcat437/Milestone-3/README.md

 ## Manual Testing

-Manual tests were conducted throughout the development process via the python terminal in order to understand the UX, routing and data population features.
+Manual tests were conducted throughout the development process via the python terminal to understand the UX, routing and data population features.

 Deployment to Heroku was done in the beginning stages of development, but then left late and I had forgotten what needed updating.
 I had a bit of a hard time getting it deployed before the deadline but eventually got there with tutor support pointing out that my env.py file wasn't matching config vars.
 I then needed to open the command line in Heroku and create the postgresql databases.